Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 5. An email that contains the PIN is sent to the user.
 6. Issuance of the FIDO2 credential on an identity device is completed.

-The next section explains how to issue a Derived FIDO2 Credential (DFC).
+The next section explains how to issue a Derived FIDO2 Credential.

 ### Issue Derived FIDO2 Credential